edhowland/vish/Syntax.md

 captured in the lambda binding.
 Any assignments or dereferences will refer to the value in the original context/scope.
 This works like in Scheme or Ruby.

+### Local scope of variables

+Variables declared within a function or lambda body exist for the life of the function execution.
+They disappear after the function exits.

+The only exception of this is if a lambda is returned from the function.
+Variables referenced therin the the lambda persist in the closure.

 ## Collections